HyperTag/documentation/src/content/sources/analytics-js.md

 })
 ```

-> NOTE: In order to use a `track` call, you must specify a name for the event you want to track whereas properties, options, and callback are all optional fields.\*
+**Note:** In order to use a `track` call, you must specify a name for the event you want to track whereas properties, options, and callback are all optional fields.\*

 A lot of analytics tools support custom event mapping so, with `track` implemented, you’ll be able to attribute events to your users and start targeting them in a more informed and relevant way.